 Malaysia to provide RM6.23b in aid to state palm oil firm Felda

-[KUALA LUMPUR] Malaysia will provide state-owned palm oil plantation agency Felda with financial aid of RM6.23 billion (S$2.06 billion) as part of measures to help turn the agency around, a government report said on Wednesday.
+[KUALA LUMPUR] Malaysia will provide state-owned palm oil plantation agency Felda with financial aid of RM6.23 billion (S$2.06 billion) following a government inquiry into the company whose losses and debt have soared over the past decade.

+The agency's total liabilities had risen 12-fold over 10 years, from RM1.2 billion in 2007 to RM14.4 billion in 2017, according to a white paper released to parliament on Wednesday that cited poor management and low integrity.

+The report was prepared by the Ministry of Economic Affairs after the government of Mahathir Mohamad, who came to power last year after defeating Malaysia's longtime ruling coalition, had vowed to look into Felda's financial troubles and alleged graft.

+"The report found that operational mismanagement, failure of investment management and low levels of integrity are the main sources that caused Felda's poor cash flow, and affected its developmental program," it said.

-Felda, or the Federal Land Development Authority, will also restructure and delay some repayments of its borrowings, said the report, issued by the Ministry of Economic Affairs following two years of management crises and allegations of corruption under the previous government.
+Felda, or the Federal Land Development Authority, will also restructure and delay some repayments of its borrowings, said the report, which follows two years of management crises and allegations of corruption under the previous government.

+The report said Felda would restructure the principal payment of its debts, as well as delay the repayment of its borrowings of RM1.98 billion in 2019.
+The remainder of its RM9.3 billion borrowings will be repaid from 2020 to 2028.

+Felda's chairman said last September it would sell assets, restructure loans and try to boost its cashflow in a bid to trim debts by nearly 20 per cent from RM8.03 billion at mid-2018 to RM6.5 billion by year-end.

 REUTERS